-Raising children in the modern world is certainly a difficult task considering all the external factors that may affect how our children’s values, morals, and principles are molded.
+Raising children in modern-day Singapore is certainly a difficult task considering all the external factors that may affect how our children’s values, morals, and principles are molded.
 There are no parenting manuals or guides with which parents could refer to in order for them to be able to raise children who are kind, just, caring and respectful.

 The discipline and attitudes our children are able to develop through martial arts is a big help.
 Apart from that, respect for others becomes a lesson that children automatically learn through their practice of martial arts.